cunicu/cunicu/docs/Installation.md

 ## From Source (all)

-Building ɯice is fairly easy and allows you to install the latest unreleased version.
+Building cunicu is fairly easy and allows you to install the latest unreleased version.

 You must have a working Go environment.